Gwillyn/JS-Writing-Tips/README.md

-# JS-Writing-Tips
+# Javascript learned knowledge
 Check attached branches for small project demonstrations of concepts.
-This repository is a personal archive and not meant as a document to be read by the public, which is why some parts may appear disjointed, incomprehensible, or not defined properly.
-The point of this repository is for me to come back and review concepts I think I might need refreshing.
+This repository is a personal archive for concepts and parts I've learned in javascript.
+Many parts may appear disjointed, incomprehensible, or not defined properly.
+This is because it is meant for me to read, so I can quickly get refreshed on ideas I learned previosuly.
+The point of this repository is for me to come back and review concepts.

-#Cases
+# Cases
 camelCase - The first word is lowercase, every following word is uppercase...
 variables can be numbers, strings, or multiple (with [])...
 # Javascript Indexing